My students often want to know what their purpose is; ancient stories tell us we all have a unique purpose called our “medicine.”

-Our best medicine is our “original medicine:” the spark you came into this life with that is yours and yours alone.
-When you live from this soul-space, you thrive, even if the external circumstances are momentarily difficult.
+Our best medicine is this original medicine: the spark you brought into this life that is yours and yours alone.
+When you live from this soul-space, you thrive, even when external circumstances are difficult.

 Check out this poem I wrote fifteen years ago when I was teaching poetry to kids in Harlem.
 Can you see my essential self poking her head out?

-Can you look back at your life and see the golden thread that runs from then ‘til now and into your bright future?
+Can you look back at your life and see the golden thread that runs from then ‘til now and continues on into your future?
+Click To Tweet

 Behind my house the yard is cramped

 Laundry hangs limp and stray cats

 on the neighbor’s back porch.